vishalsurya/APPROXIMATE-TEXT-MATCH/Code_Structure.md

-# APPROXIMATE-TEXT-MATCH
+# FUZZY-TEXT-MATCH-SIMILARITY
-APPROX EQUALS AND APPROX CONTAINS
+FUZZY EQUALS AND FUZZY CONTAINS

-Implementation of a new algorithm to find approximate/exact matches between strings exploiting the levenshtein distance algorithm.
+Implementation of a new algorithm to find FUZZY/EXACT matches between strings exploiting the levenshtein distance algorithm given a minimum similarity threshold.
 The class consists of two functions and a main function.
  * The two functions are approximately equals and approximately contains.
  * The main function takes the user input.
  *       param1 - String needle